 3. Rest your tree

-You should always store your tree in a room (or garage) that is warmer than outside but cooler than inside.
-That way the tree doesn’t get a shock when its placed indoors.
+You should always store your tree in a room (or garage) which is warmer than outdoors but cooler than the inside of your home.
+This way, the tree doesn’t get a shock when its placed indoors.

 4. Trim again

-When you are ready to bring the tree inside, make another fresh one inch cut off the bottom of the trunk.
-Once inside, place it in a sturdy stand that holds art least 4 litres of water.
+When you are ready to bring the tree inside, make another fresh cut of around one inch from the bottom of the trunk.
+Once inside, place the tree in a sturdy stand which can hold at least 4 litres of water.

-Don’t forget to regularly give your Christmas tree water – too little can cause resin to form, which means the tree won’t absorb and it will dry out quickly.
+Don’t forget to regularly give your Christmas tree water – too little can cause resin to form, which means that the tree won’t absorb moisture and will, therefore, dry out quickly.
 Check the water levels daily and refill as needed.

-Along with sunlight things like radiators, central heating, air ducts, oven, candles and open fireplace can contribute to your tree drying out at a much quicker pace.
+Along with sunlight, factors such as radiators, central heating, air ducts, ovens, candles, and even open fireplace can contribute to your tree drying out at a much quicker pace.
 If your home is prone to dryness, try using a humidifier to add moisture to the room.

 When buying your tree...